-- Care providers are raising serious concerns about their financial viability as they struggle to cover their own costs within the fee levels agreed with local authorities; - Capital projects many of which are essential in driving the longer-term recovery and growth of our communities - have also been hit.
-Under standard contractual terms with developers working on building projects, Councils are facing significant extra costs due to increases in the price of raw materials; - Operational revenue budgets across the full range of Council services are being impacted by increases in the costs of materials, fuel and energy, with the cost of providing school meals being hit by rocketing food prices.
+- Capital projects many of which are essential in driving the longer-term recovery and growth of our communities - have also been hit.
+Under standard contractual terms with developers working on building projects, Councils are facing significant extra costs due to increases in the price of raw materials. - Operational revenue budgets across the full range of Council services are being impacted by increases in the costs of materials, fuel and energy, with the cost of providing school meals being hit by rocketing food prices.